mrtnhwttktc/test_stub_api/README.md

 When launching the remove workflow, you will be prompted to fill in the following inputs:

-- `project_name` : The name of the project for which you are deploying a stub api.
-This will be used for the path of the s3 folder and stub api endpoint.
+- `project_name` : The name of the project for which you deployed a stub api.
+This was used for the path of the s3 folder and stub api endpoint.
 - `stub_api_name` : The name of the stub api.
-This will be used for the path of the s3 folder and stub api endpoint.
+This was used for the path of the s3 folder and stub api endpoint.

 The workflow will do the following: